-In February 2009, local and state officials discovered 21 men with intellectual and cognitive disabilities living in deplorable conditions in a bunk house in Atalissa, Iowa.
-These men who were employed, housed, and under the control of their employer, Henry's Turkey Service, had been transported from Texas to Iowa some 20 to 30 years earlier and were working for about \$0.41 per hour at an entity known as West Liberty Foods.
-The U.S. Equal Employment Opportunity Commission (EEOC) and state agencies investigated the case, and the U.S. DOL filed suit for wage, overtime, and records violations under the FLSA for 38 men eventually found to have worked for Henry's Turkey Service since 2006.
-The EEOC determined Henry's Turkey Service was in violation of Title I of the Americans with Disabilities Act, having underpaid the workers with disabilities at least \$1 million over a three-year period and subjected the men to a hostile work environment.
-The U.S. DOL previously investigated Henry's, and as far back as 1974, an Iowa Department of Human Services social worker wrote that a worker with disability once employed by Henry's "for all practical purposes, loses most of his basic human rights."
+In February 2009, local and state officials discovered twenty-one men with intellectual and cognitive disabilities living in "deplorable" conditions in a bunk house in Atalissa, Iowa.
+These men who were employed, housed, and under the control of their employer, Henry's Turkey Service, had been transported from Texas to Iowa some twenty to thirty years earlier and were working for about \$0.41 per hour at an entity known as West Liberty Foods.
+The U.S. Equal Employment Opportunity Commission (EEOC) and state agencies investigated the case, and the and mental health systems of care.
+Work: A Journal of Prevention, Assessment, and Rehabilitation, 31(2), 181-193

-Id. at 5.
-Clark Kauffman, Henry's Turkey Service Once Praised, Now Condemned, DESMOINES REGISTER.COM, MAY 25, 2009.
+&lt;sup>29 Id.; see also Clark Kauffmann, State Agency Appeals Cut in Penalty for Henry's Turkey Service, DESMOINES REGISTER.COM, Nov.
+1, 2010.